awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-domainconfiguration.md

 The reference to an AWS\-managed certificate for use by the endpoint for this domain name\.
 AWS Certificate Manager is the only supported source\.
 *Type*: String
 *Required*: Yes
 *CloudFormation Compatibility*: This property is similar to the `[CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-certificatearn)` property of an `AWS::ApiGateway::DomainName`\.
-If `DomainEndpointConfiguration` is set to `REGIONAL` \(the default value\), `CertificateArn` maps to [RegionalCertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-regionalcertificatearn) in `AWS::ApiGateway::DomainName`\.
-If the `DomainEndpointConfiguration` is set to `EDGE`, `CertificateArn` maps to [CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-certificatearn) in `AWS::ApiGateway::DomainName`\.
+If `EndpointConfiguration` is set to `REGIONAL` \(the default value\), `CertificateArn` maps to [RegionalCertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-regionalcertificatearn) in `AWS::ApiGateway::DomainName`\.
+If the `EndpointConfiguration` is set to `EDGE`, `CertificateArn` maps to [CertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-certificatearn) in `AWS::ApiGateway::DomainName`\.
 *Additional Notes*: For an `EDGE` endpoint, the certificate must be created in the `us-east-1` region\.

- `DomainEndpointConfiguration`   <a name="sam-api-domainconfiguration-domainendpointconfiguration"></a>
+ `EndpointConfiguration`   <a name="sam-api-domainconfiguration-endpointconfiguration"></a>
 Property to define the type of API Gateway endpoint to be mapped to the custom domain\.
 The value of this property controls how the `CertificateArn` property gets mapped in AWS CloudFormation\.
 See `CertificateArn` above\.
 Valid values are `REGIONAL` or `EDGE`\.
 *Type*: String